-Our capital structure is primarily a combination of (1) permanent financing, represented by stockholders' equity; (2) zero-dividend convertible perpetual preferred stock; (3) long-term financing represented by our Senior Notes and (4) short-term financing under our ABL Facility.
-Our primary sources of liquidity are cash generated from operations, available cash and cash equivalents and access to our revolving credit facility under our ABL Facility, which provides for aggregate borrowings of up to \$225.0 million, subject to a borrowing base limitation.
+Our capital structure is primarily a combination of (1) permanent financing, represented by stockholders' equity; (2) zero-dividend convertible perpetual preferred stock; (3) long-term financing represented by our Senior Notes (as defined below) and (4) short-term financing under our ABL Facility (as defined below).
+Our primary sources of liquidity are cash generated from operations, available cash and cash equivalents and access to our revolving credit facility under our ABL Facility (as defined below), which provides for aggregate borrowings of up to \$225.0 million, subject to a borrowing base limitation.
 We use our liquidity and capital resources to: (1) finance working capital requirements; (2) service our indebtedness; (3) purchase property, plant and equipment; and (4) finance strategic acquisitions.
-As of January 31, 2024, we had \$14.7 million of cash and cash equivalents and \$202.3 million of available borrowing capacity under the ABL Facility, providing total available liquidity of \$217.0 million.
+As of July 31, 2024, we had \$26.3 million of cash and cash equivalents and \$210.0 million of available borrowing capacity under the ABL Facility (as defined below), providing total available liquidity of \$236.3 million.